• Themes/Playlists

 Nevertheless this week's topic should unearth all sorts of gems across the genres, not merely those mentioned, but also various forms of folk and bluegrass, rock and pop, hip-hop, classical, reggae and more.
 There have been many brilliant players from Earl Scruggs to Pete Seeger to Béla Fleck, Celtic folk music's Gerry O'Connor, jazz's Perry Bechtel and those reclaiming their ancestry, the multi-genre players Otis Taylor, and more recently Rhiannon Giddens, Valerie June, and the self-described "Chinese-speaking, banjo-picking girl.
 Abigail Washburn.

-Finally here's an informative film connecting cultures, including Rhiannon Giddens who has multiracial ancestry, and banjo maker Jim Hartel:
+Finally here's an informative film connecting cultures and including Rhiannon Giddens who has multiracial ancestry, talking about the banjo’s place in American history, and with a special instrument from banjo maker Jim Hartel:

 So then, what will be your picks for this instrument, and will they resonate?
 And who will possibly take the chair and pluck them out for resulting playlists?
-Let’s see … Place your ideas in comments below for the deadline at 11pm on Monday UK time, for playlists published next week.
+It’s that highly perceptive, hot picker Uncleben!
+Place your ideas in comments below for the deadline at 11pm on Monday UK time, for playlists published next week.

 New to comment?
 It is quick and easy.
 You just need to login to Disqus once.
 All is explained in About/FAQs ...